Agencies Responsible for regulating drones in the State of Illinois

 Sec.
 40. Law enforcement use of private drones.

-- Except as provided in Section 15, a law enforcement agency may not acquire information from or direct the acquisition of information through the use of a drone owned by a private third party.
-In the event that law enforcement acquires information from or directs the acquisition of information through the use of a privately owned drone under Section 15 of this Act, any information so acquired is subject to Sections 20 and 25 of this Act.
+• Except as provided in Section 15, a law enforcement agency may not acquire information from or direct the acquisition of information through the use of a drone owned by a private third party.
+If law enforcement acquires information from or directs the acquisition of information through the use of a privately owned drone under Section 15 of this Act, any information so acquired is subject to Sections 20 and 25 of this Act.

-- Nothing in this Act prohibits private third parties from voluntarily submitting information acquired by a privately owned drone to law enforcement.
-In the event that law enforcement acquires information from the voluntary submission of that information, whether under a request or on a private drone owner’s initiative, the information is subject to Sections 20 and 25 of this Act.
+• Nothing in this Act prohibits private third parties from voluntarily submitting information acquired by a privately owned drone to law enforcement.
+If law enforcement acquires information from the voluntary submission of that information, whether under a request or on a private drone owner’s initiative, the information is subject to Sections 20 and 25 of this Act.

 720 ILCS 5/48-3 Criminal Code of 2012. – Hunter or fisherman interference

-A person commits the crime of “hunter or fisherman interference” when they use a drone to interfere with someone’s lawful hunting or fishing or animals.
-The statute does not apply to law enforcement personnel, officers of the U.S. Fish and Wildlife Service, and employees of the Department of Natural Resources, as long as their actions are authorized by law and necessary for the performance of their duties.
+A person commits the crime of “hunter or fisherman interference” when using a drone to interfere with someone’s lawful hunting, fishing, or animals.
+The statute does not apply to law enforcement personnel, officers of the U.S. Fish and Wildlife Service, and employees of the Department of Natural Resources as long as their actions are authorized by law and necessary for the performance of their duties.

 Specific additional UAV laws by local governments within Illinois

-This ordinance places a cessation on drone operations in the City of Evanston until the enactment of reasonable Federal and State regulations come into place.
+This ordinance places a cessation on drone operations in the City of Evanston until the enactment of reasonable Federal and State regulations comes into place.

 McHenry County Conservation District | County Ordinance